-From time to time, Petrus may enter into transactions to acquire assets or shares of other organizations.
-These transactions may be financed in whole or in part with additional debt, which may increase our debt levels above industry standards for oil and natural gas companies of similar size.
-Depending on future exploration and development plans, we may require additional debt financing that may not be available or, if available, may not be available on favorable terms.
-Neither Petrus' articles nor our by-laws limit the amount of indebtedness that we may incur.
-The level of our indebtedness from time to time could impair our ability to obtain additional financing on a timely basis to take advantage of business opportunities that may arise.
+From time to time, the Corporation may enter into transactions to acquire assets or shares of other entities.
+These transactions may be financed in whole, or in part, with debt, which may increase the Corporation's debt levels above industry standards for oil and natural gas companies of similar size.
+Depending on future exploration and development plans, the Corporation may require additional debt financing that may not be available or, if available, may not be available on favourable terms.
+Neither the Corporation's articles nor its by-laws limit the amount of indebtedness that the Corporation may incur.
+The level of the Corporation's indebtedness from time to time could impair the Corporation's ability to obtain additional financing on a timely basis to take advantage of business opportunities that may arise.